Develop your original ideas in a supportive community of researchers.

 Fees are determined by your nationality and the country where you are ‘ordinarily resident’.
 When applying for a programme, you should take into account that fees increase each year.

 Postgraduate study can be expensive, and the funding available is highly competitive.
-Many scholarship schemes have early deadlines so, to increase your chances of being eligible for a range of scholarships and other awards, you are strongly encouraged to apply for your PhD as early as possible (e.g. November if you wish to start your PhD the following September).
+Many scholarship schemes have early deadlines so, to increase your chances of being eligible for a range of scholarships and other awards, you are strongly encouraged to apply for your PhD as early as possible (e.g. by 14th December 2020 if you wish to start in September 2021).